 Boost and OVO mobile both sell refurbished phones.

 OVO Mobile offers ‘like new’ mobile phones that are 30% cheaper than a new one.
-You can get an iPhone 7 32GB for $410 and comes with a 12-month warranty.
+You can get an iPhone 7 32GB for lower costs and comes with a 12-month warranty.
 OVO, however, has been recently acquired by amaysim, so they no longer sell any new mobile services.

 Why are refurbished phones cheaper?

 A refurbished phone has previously been used by someone else and it may have been carefully looked after, a well-maintained phone, or may have been used to its fullest capacity and may have just a little bit longer to go.
 The extent a phone has been used makes it a cheaper option, with nearly the same output as a new phone.
 If you’re someone who is only after a set of features and functionality that are available on a particular phone, this could be an economically viable option for you.

 This may be a phone that was returned within the 14-day window offered by phone manufacturers to customers who purchased their phone through their online store or telesales channel.

 Apple and other phone manufacturers offer buyback schemes to allow their customers to upgrade to a newer version, while also maintaining their ‘loyalty’ base of customers to ensure they stay loyal to the brand.
 These schemes then allow them to refurbish the reacquired phones and sell them at a lower price, yet earning revenue through the second hand phone market.

 These phones may have been returned because of faulty hardware or a software bug that would’ve led to customer dissatisfaction and return of the phone.
 The vendor may not always disclose what the fault with the phone was before it was fixed, but depending on the type of fault and fix the price of the phone is reduced to clear.